-As we’ve been focusing on preserving and promoting local history, out of left field comes one of my most humbling honors when the Bernards Township Committee on October 29, 2019 passed a resolution appointing me as the official historian for Bernards Township.
+As we’ve been focusing on preserving and promoting local history, out of left field comes one of my most humbling honors when the Bernards Township Committee on October 29, 2019 passed a resolution appointing him as the official historian for Bernards Township.

 The official historian position has had only one person, June Kennedy, as the previous appointee.
 June had worked tirelessly in that capacity and I got to be very good friends with her over the years.
 We partnered on a number of stories.
 She would drive for the facts and I’d use the internet.
 As we did our research, June was always a fixture on her IBM Selectric typewriter while I had my laptop.
-She’d be at the library and I’d be combing the Bernardsville News.
-We made a great pair.
+She’d be at the library and Brooks would be combing the Bernardsville News.
+They made a great pair.